* Investors assess equity outlook after this year's rally

 * Yen near 3-year low vs dollar, euro over BOJ leadership

-NEW YORK, Feb 6 (Reuters) - Global equity markets eased on Wednesday as investors assessed the outlook for further gains after this year's rapid start, while the euro slipped ahead of a European Central Bank meeting that could reveal concerns about the currency's strength.
+NEW YORK, Feb 6 U.S. and world stock markets paused for breath on Wednesday after a rally that drove the S&P 500 to five-year highs, while the euro slipped ahead of a European Central Bank meeting that could reveal concerns about the currency's strength.

 After France complained about the euro's level, German Chancellor Angela Merkel's spokesman said the currency was not over-valued and that competitiveness could not be achieved via exchange rates.